-- This article is written with the express intention of helping people who regularly work night shift to maintain the highest level of health possible.
-It is noted however, that being awake or working at night violates the basic, natural cycles of the human body, and thus it is recommend that night shift work be avoided wherever it is practically possible.
+- This article is written with the express intention of helping people who regularly work shifts/nightshift to maintain the highest level of health possible.
+It is noted however, that long-term night working violates the natural cycles of the human body, and thus should be minimised if ever practically possible

-Nature’s Daily Clock (Cycles) & the Problem of Nightshift
+Nature’s Daily Clock (Cycles) & the Challenges of Nightshift

-Travelling throughout Australia and many countries around the world, I don’t think there’s any group of workers I symphathise with more than shift workers.
-This is because of the incredible demands shift work puts on our physiology to maintain balance.
+Travelling around the world, I don’t think there’s any group of workers I symphathise with more than shift workers.
+This is because of the incredible demands shift work puts on our physiology.
 In order to fully understand this, we need to understand how our bodies are designed to function for optimal health and performance.
-I outlined this in a chapter on the bodies natural, daily cycles in my first book, and have included a brief summary below.
-(If you would like to read the entire chapter, I have uploaded a free copy for you here.)

 According to Ayurveda, our 24-hour daily clock is made up of six interconnected four-hour cycles.
 Each of these cycles specifically supports specific physiological functions.
 Either consciously or unconsciously, individuals and cultures that have tended to resist illness and enjoy relatively disease-free lives have understood that certain activities best support the internal functioning of the body according to the different times of the day.